Planning on taking out a loan to buy a home? Here some ways to make sure you get the best mortgage on the best terms.

 After you get the report, review it and take steps to correct any mistakes or outdated information and add positive information.
 This isn't just a case of wanting a lender to give a "thumbs up" rather than "thumbs down" on your loan.
 Lenders use your credit report to determine whether you should be charged a higher interest rate, too.)
 (Learn more about how to correct errors on your credit report and how to add positive information to your credit report.)

 2. Check your credit score.
 This is a separate numerical calculation, designed to indicate your creditworthiness.
 While there are different types of credit scores (FICO, VantageScore), creditors often look at the FICO score.
 A basic FICO score ranges from 300 to 850, the closer to 850, the better.
-Your FICO score, however, isn't free from the credit reporting companies.
+Your FICO score, however, isn't free for the asking from the credit reporting companies.
 You can, however, find reliable sources for it online, such as from Credit Karma, Discover or Capital One.
-Nevertheless, your lender may use a different FICO score than the versions you receive (because there a lots of different types of FICO scores).
+Nevertheless, your lender might use a different FICO score than the versions you receive (because there lots of different types of FICO scores).
 Still, you’ll get an idea of where you fall in terms of credit risk.

 4. Decide whether you'd prefer a fixed rate or adjustable rate loan.
 If you select a fixed-rate mortgage, the amount you’ll pay in total for principal and interest remains the same over the entire mortgage term, because the interest rate stays the same.
 Although you slowly pay off the principal, your payment will likely be set at the same amount each month, based on a mathematical process called "amortization."
 The total payment could go up, however, if there is an increase in your property taxes or homeowners' insurance and those items are escrowed and paid as part of your mortgage payment.